justusc/deferral/README.md

 ## Disable Macros and Keywords

-You can disable macro genration in the code using the following macro definitions either as command line arguments or in-file macro definitions.
+You can disable macro generation in the code using the following macro definitions either as command line arguments or in-file macro definitions.

 ### Disable Macros and Keywords